ItsVince123/HapticInterfaces-BIKE/README.md

 ### Step 2: Physical Construction, Power, and Integration
 The mechanical assembly required strategic distribution of components across the bicycle frame.
 * **Frame Integration:** The Arduino Micro, the MPU-6050 IMU, both HC-SR04 ultrasonic sensors, the safety LED (with its 220-ohm resistor), the 9V battery, and the Hall effect sensor are physically secured and glued to the bicycle frame using custom 3D-printed mounts.
 Internal data and power pathways are established using standard female-to-female jumper cables.
-* **Haptic Placement:** The two TacHammer actuators (referred to internally as "drakes") are mounted directly onto the left and right grips of the steering wheel (handlebars).
+* **Haptic Placement:** The two TacHammer actuators are mounted directly onto the left and right grips of the steering wheel (handlebars).
 * **Power and Testing Configuration:** To manage power constraints and facilitate debugging, the system employs a dual-power strategy.
 The onboard Arduino Micro is powered independently by a 9V battery.
 Conversely, the Arduino Uno is maintained separately on a testing breadboard and is powered directly via a PC USB connection.
 During testing and calibration phases, the ultrasonic sensors, the Hall effect sensor, and the haptic actuators can be quickly routed to the breadboard/Uno for live serial monitoring and algorithm refinement.

 ### Step 3: The Concurrency Engine (Arduino Uno)